Cumbria-Schools-Eco-Awards/cumbria-schools-eco-awards.github.io/awards/categories/within-school-action-awards.md

 ---
 layout: page
-title: Within School Action Awards
+title: 'Overall Cumbrian Environmental School of the Year '
 nav-menu: false
 category: Award
 show_tile: false
-order: 1
+order: '5'
 image: "/assets/images/pic08.jpg"
-description: This award is for demonstrable impact either through a single initiative or a range of activities that take place within the schools boundary to lower the school’s environmental footprint and safeguard the school environment.
+description: 'All schools entering one or more of the previous award categories will automatically be entered for the overall Cumbria environmental school of the year.
+  The winner will be chosen by our panel of judges. '
 published: false

 ---